AlexanderNenninger/QUBOBrute/README.md

 ## Prerequisits

+You will need a CUDA capable GPU.
 This project is tested on an NVIDIA RTX 2060 running on Ubuntu 20.04 LTS.

 ## Features